thisSIDEofRANDOM/twash/README.md

 - twitch fol Username | attempts to follow a user
 - twitch ufol Username | attempts to unfollow a user
+- twitch com CommunityName | attempts to get a list of streamers in a community

 Note - GAMENAME must be passed in quotes if it has spaces currently.
 On first run application will auth users via xdg-open or open for OSX.